Pediatric Neuropsychology Fellowship

 - Conduct reviews of relevant literature in areas of neuropsychology, neurodevelopmental disabilities, and childhood/adolescent psychopathology.

-- Participate in an ongoing research project and may develop a research question related to the ongoing study for implementation during the fellowship term.
+- Participate in an ongoing research project with option to develop a research question related to the ongoing study for implementation during the fellowship term.

 - Collaborate on manuscript presentation and poster submissions at national conferences.